hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 # Creating a New Project from Scratch

 To start a Maven project that uses HotRod's persistence you'll need to set up a typical Maven project for Spring or Spring Boot and then add the HotRod Generator Plugin and runtime libraries.
+This example is for a Spring Boot project.

 Then, you can create a table in a database and use the generator to generate the persistence code from it.
 With the persistence code available, you can write your application and use all HotRod's features to simplify reading